bobatkey/CS316-2020/README.md

 when they are released.
 Check MyPlace for dates.

 - [Exercise 1 : First-order Programming](exercises/Ex1.hs) : Was released Thursday 24th September.
 The deadline is *Thursday 15th October*.
 Fill your answers in and submit by uploading the `Ex1.hs` file to MyPlace.
+- [Exercise 2 : Higher-order Programming](exercises/Ex2.hs) : Was released Wednesday 14th October.
+The deadline is *Thursday 129th October*.
+Fill your answers in and submit by uploading the `Ex2.hs` file to MyPlace.